2017 New Year Resolutions For NQ Mobile

 Grow Link Motion Business

-Link Motion is a dedicated automotive software-and-hardware integrated solution provider.
+Link Motion is a dedicated automotive software and hardware integrated solution provider.
 NQ became its major shareholder (67%) in 2015.
 After the FLM and Showself business divestment is completed, Link Motion will be NQ's main focus of business.

 2017 will be the first year that Link Motion brings in revenue and positive cash flow for NQ.
 I estimate Link Motion will reach a valuation around $500MM late in the year and will continue growing at a fast pace in 2018.